-Due to the national guidance regarding coronavirus, we have carefully considered how best to provide the service for the foreseeable future and will be providing welfare rights and debt advice by telephone and email only.
+Due to the national guidance and local restrictions regarding coronavirus, we have carefully considered how best to provide our service for the foreseeable future.
+We have taken into account what we know at present and will be providing welfare rights and debt advice by telephone and email only.
 We can also provide representation for telephone or paper hearings.

 You can still contact us for advice at any time by using our online enquiry form below and an adviser will try to contact you within the next two working days.
 Alternately you can ring the appropriate debt or welfare rights telephone lines during their opening hours as detailed below.